 Lentibulariaceae

-Phylogenetic stochastic mapping under the best-fitting PH-7R-AAI model suggests that the branch below the common ancestor of Lentibulariaceae was non-carnivorous (indicated by the white circle at the branch bottom).
-However, the most recent common ancestor of crown Lentibulariaceae was likely carnivorous with "intermediate" trap having both adhesive and pitcher traits indicated by the grey circle, and ground pitcher trap indicated by dark green circle (see Figure 2).
+Ancestral state probabilities and stochastic mapping under the best-fitting PH-7R-AAI model suggest that the branch below the common ancestor of Lentibulariaceae was non-carnivorous (indicated by the white circle at the branch bottom).
+The most recent common ancestor of crown Lentibulariaceae was likely carnivorous with either an "intermediate" trap type, having both adhesive and pitcher traits (indicated by the grey), or a ground pitcher trap (dark green) (see Figure 2).
 The ancestral trap then diverged into more specialised traps over time (Utricularia, Genlisea, and Pinguicula).
-State distribution plots visualise the change in ancestral state probabilities along the root branch of Lentibulariaceae, suggesting that a non-carnivorous ancestor (very light grey line, equivalent to white circles) likely acquired ground adhesive traits (orange + yellow line) in the middle of the branch, which becomes most probable.
-The ground adhesive/pitcher intermediate traits (dark grey line) then become the most probable state (see Figure 3a) and finally, the ground pitcher traits become the most probable state which is the common ancestor of Lentibulariaceae.
+State distribution plots visualise the change in ancestral state probabilities along the root branch of Lentibulariaceae, suggesting that a non-carnivorous ancestor (very light grey line, equivalent to white circles) likely acquired adhesive traits (orange + yellow line) in the middle of the branch, which become the most probable state early in the branch.
+The ground adhesive/pitcher intermediate traits (dark grey line) then become the most probable state (see Figure 3a) and finally, the ground pitcher traits become the most probable state just before the common ancestor of Lentibulariaceae.